 Laptops represent the key to a lot of your company data.
 If they are stolen and used maliciously, you could experience a data breach; its likely cyber criminals will sell your confidential information on the dark web.
 This could cost you financially, damage the relationships you have with your customer base, and mean you face fines from authorities for breaching compliance regulations.

-So what can you do to protect yourself in the all too likely event that your laptop is stolen or lost?
+So, what can you do to protect yourself if your laptop is lost or stolen?

-If you are reading this because your laptop has just been stolen, here are some immediate steps you can take:
+If you’re reading this because your laptop has been stolen, here are some immediate steps you should take to protect your data:

-- Change your passwords on all of your accounts, starting with your email.
-Be sure to update passwords on bank accounts, social networks, instant messengers, ecommerce websites, and any other website or service you log into.
+- Change your passwords on all your accounts, starting with your email.
+Be sure to update passwords on bank accounts, social networks, and instant messengers.

 - File a police report and inform your company if the laptop is used for business.

 - Monitor your bank accounts and put out a fraud alert.